the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02_webdesign/_index.md

 The repository contains the following :
 - `index.html`
 - `page1.html` - you should rename this file
-- `page2.html` - you should rename this file
 - `styles.css`
 - `/assets` - you should put in photos into folder
 - `README.md`